sefffal/PlanetOrbits.jl/README.md

 There are many convenience functions, including:
- - `period`:  period of a the companion in days.
+ - `period(elements)`:  period of a the companion in days.
- - `distance`:  distance to the system in pc
+ - `distance(elements)`:  distance to the system in pc
- - `meanmotion`: mean motion about the primary in radians/yr
+ - `meanmotion(elements)`: mean motion about the primary in radians/yr
- - `projectedseparation`: given orbital elements and a time, the projected separation between the primary and companion
+ - `projectedseparation(elements, t)`: given orbital elements and a time, the projected separation between the primary and companion
- - `raoff`: as above, but only the offset in Right Ascension
+ - `raoff(elements, t)`: as above, but only the offset in Right Ascension
- - `decoff`: as above, but only the offset in declination
+ - `decoff(elements, t)`: as above, but only the offset in declination

 Showing an orbital elements object at the REPL will print a useful summary like this:
 ```julia